silicons/Citadel-Station-13-RP/code/modules/xenoarcheaology/exotic_particles/README.md

 This not-so-subtly named module is pretty much just a magic system masquarading as some kind of science.

+## Okay what is this actually.

+Dynamic magic system, really.

+No, seriously.
+The in-game implementation for Citadel RP (and other citadel-minded sci-fi-fantasy things) is a science system.
+In reality, this is literally a dynamic magic system.
+Look carefully at what it enables, and what abstraction layers it has for things like crafting effects from particles.

+Then thing carefully about if it's possible to make say, 15 schools of magical spellcrafting with this.

 ## Tuning

 Projections with strength 100 are the highest things should generally go, as